|DPO = Number of Days x

-Accounting software like QuickBooks can quickly generate the reports you need to calculate days payable outstanding.
-If you’re still using Word or Excel for your bookkeeping, we recommend you upgrade to QuickBooks.
-Sign up today and you can qualify for up to 50% off a paid subscription.
+Accounting software like QuickBooks Online can quickly generate the reports you need to calculate DPO.
+If you’re still using Microsoft Word or Excel for your bookkeeping, we recommend you upgrade to QuickBooks.
+Sign up today and qualify for up to 50% off on a paid subscription.

-Sum all purchases of inventory for the period whether paid with cash or credit.
+Sum all purchases of inventory—whether paid with cash or credit—for the period.
 If you use QuickBooks Online, you can run a vendor purchases report and select only the suppliers from which you buy inventory.
-Do not include payments for non-inventory items such as rent and utilities.
+Exclude payments for non inventory items, such as rent and utilities.
 Check out our list of the best small business accounting software to explore more solutions.

 Beginning Inventory + Purchases = Goods Available for Sale

-Second, subtract ending inventory from goods available for sale to arrive at cost of goods sold.
+Step 2.2: Subtract ending inventory from goods available for sale to arrive at COGS.

 Goods Available for Sale – Ending Inventory = Cost of Goods Sold